pmesgari/aoc2023/README.md

 For my recursive algorithm, I start from a given card, then I count all its winning numbers, if there are no winning numbers then I add this card to my `collection` list and return.
 If there are winning numbers, then I first add the card I have now to my `collection` list, then for each winning number I start to collect their winning numbers.

+For part 2 at first I experienced a slow response.
+I was suspecting the recursive approach, however, it turned out the increase in response time was due to the `count_winning_numbers` method.
+It turns out applying `lis(filter(...))` is quite slow.
+So, I fixed it by keeping track of winning numbers for cards and instead of recalculating it everytime, look it up in the memory dict.

 ### Day 5

 Most challenging day so far, just because adminstering mathematically ranges is tedious and very error prone.
 Took me a long time to properly implement the logic to find the overlap and non-overlap segments between two ranges.